 - 1. Indicator general category of academic performance, i.e., student achievement - Measure Categories of performance included within the components making up the Ohio School Report Cards, Dropout Prevention and Recovery Report Cards and the Career-Technical Report Cards.
 The measures, some of which are graded and some of which are rated, vary for each type of report card and are used to provide information regarding student academic success and progress. - 3.
 Metric method of evaluating a measure, i.e., percentage of students proficient on state assessment - 4.
-Target threshold that signifies success in meeting the standard for a specific metric, i.e., state cut-off for meeting proficiency or higher - Rating assignment of school's performance into categories/scoring based on the performance against framework targets, i.e., exceeds, meets, approaching standard or falls far below standard
+Target threshold that signifies success in meeting the standard for a specific metric, i.e., state cut-off for meeting proficiency or higher - 5.
+Rating assignment of school's performance into categories/scoring based on the performance against framework targets, i.e., exceeds, meets, approaching standard/needs support to meet standards or falls far below standard/needs significant support to meet state standards

 We will utilize the graded or rated measures or indicators available on the state report card each year.
 As additional measures are added from year to year, we will also utilize the performance framework in those areas.
+For some items, because of changes to state report cards, data may not be available for all items for all years.
 Note, additional or fewer measures may be used for different schools to appropriately evaluate their specific educational plans.
-The general Graded Measures are:
+The general Graded/Rated Measures are:

-- Overall Grade
+- Overall Grade/Rating

 - Progress

-- Component Grade
+- Component Grade/Rating

 - Value-Added: Overall

 - Value-Added: Gifted

 - Value Added: Students with Disabilities

 - Value-Added: Lowest 20% in Achievement

 - Value-Added: Highly Mobile

 - Achievement

-- o Component Grade
+- Component Grade/Rating

 - Performance Index

 - Indicators Met

 - Graduation Rate

-- Component Grade
+- o Component Grade/Rating

 - 4 Year Graduation Rate

-- 5 Year Graduation Rate
+- 5 Year Graduation Rate (Not individually rated on state report cards beginning in 2021-2022 school year; Sponsor will assign points)

-- Gap Closing

-- Annual Measurable Objectives (AMO)

-- Improving At-Risk K-3 Readers (formerly known as K-3 Literacy Improvement)

-- Prepared for Success Component Grade
+- Gap Closing - Annual Measurable Objectives (AMO)/Performance Goals - Improving At-Risk K-3 Readers/Early Literacy - Prepared for Success Component/College, Career, Workforce and Military Readiness Component Grade/Rating